GrammaticalFramework/informath/README.md

 ## NEW

+A refactored -next version is coming soon.
+You can already test it with the flag -next, see `RunInformath -next -help`.

 [Video from MCLP conference at Institut Pascal, Paris Saclay, September 2025](https://www.youtube.com/watch?v=9puGzYqta7Y&list=PLaT9F1eDUuN0FJAONMXxdGJrGGg2_x9Wb&index=4)

 [Updated slides shown in Saclay, Prague, and some other places in 2025](./doc/dedukti-gf-2025.pdf)